 - Maintained existing asphalt parking lots and concrete foundations as an interim closure measure while the client decided the final end use of the project site

-- BDA allowed client to clearly identity scope in bid documents, control cost during implementation, and avoid construction and environmental risks
+- Provided Building Decommissioning Assessment that allowed client to clearly identify scope in bid documents, control cost during implementation, and avoid construction and environmental risks

 - Developed sustainable closure solutions, including reuse of the reclaimed site, and identified recyclable building materials as part of the final park design